 Contender Peach produces large fruits that have a small pit and excellent red skin color.
 Great for canning and fresh use.
 This variety has also been found to be very cold-hardy and has survived in northern growing areas where other peach varieties fail.

 Our peach trees are on a standard rootstock as no decent dwarf rootstock exists for peaches.
-With proper pruning they can easily be maintained at 8′-15′ in height depending on grower’s choice.
+With proper pruning, they can easily be maintained at 8′-15′ in height depending on the grower’s choice.

-Peaches are normally vase (open center) pruned to allow the maximum amount of sunlight into the canopy for best fruit color.
-Peaches bear fruit on 1 year old wood.
+Peaches are normally vase (open center) pruned to allow the maximum amount of sunlight into the canopy for the best fruit color.
+Peaches bear fruit on 1-year-old wood.

-Wisconsin is not a major peach growing state due to our cold winters.
-The best success will be obtained with planting only very cold hardy varieties.
-Contender peach is being successfully grown in Wisconsin.
-While it is rated for zone 5, it has been successfully grown in some areas of zone 4 when in a protected site.
+Wisconsin is not a major peach-growing state due to our cold winters.
+The best success will be obtained by planting only very cold-hardy varieties.
+Contender Peach is being successfully grown in Wisconsin.
+While it is rated for Zone 5, it has been successfully grown in some areas of zone 4 when in a protected site.

-Developed and introduced by the University of North Carolina in 1989.
-Originally released for its late bloom time that made it more resistant to spring frosts as well as for its excellent fruit size and flavor.
-Contender was also soon found to be very cold hardy and has performed well in in many colder areas of the U.S. where most peach varieties do not survive.
+Developed and introduced by the University of North Carolina in 1989, Contender was originally released for the late bloom time that made it more resistant to spring frosts as well as for its excellent fruit size and flavor.
+Contender was also soon found to be very cold-hardy and has performed well in many colder areas of the U.S. where most peach varieties do not survive.
 This variety was awarded the 2014 American Society for Horticulture Science Outstanding Fruit Cultivar Award.